 }

-This trait simply says that a Functor must provide a map method, just as the map methods in Option and List do.
+must provide a map function, just as the map functions in Option

-However, instead of making types implement this trait, a much more flexible mechanism is to decouple types from their Functor instances, allowing any type with type constructors like Option and List (taking a single type parameter) to have a Functor instance.
+However, instead of making types implement this trait, a much more flexible mechanism is to decouple types from their Functor instances, allowing any type with type constructors like Option

 trait Functor[F[_]] {